Rathconrath (barony)

 Rathconrath, previously the barony of Rathcomyrta, before that Daltons country, is a barony in the west of County Westmeath, in Ireland.
 It was formed by 1542.
 It is bordered by County Longford to the north–west and five other Westmeath baronies: Moygoish to the north, Moyashel and Magheradernon to the east, Moycashel and Clonlonan to the south and Kilkenny West to the west.
-Note that the village of Rathconrath is not synonymous with the barony of the same name.
+The village of Rathconrath is not synonymous with the barony of the same name.

 Geography

 Rathconrath has an area of 48068 acre.
 Uisneach hill rises to 182 m.

 Civil parishes of the barony

 This table lists an historical geographical sub-division of the barony known as the civil parish (not to be confused with an Ecclesiastical parish).